 Students should submit applications to the Office of Student Admissions as early in the year as possible.
-Since students are required to take and submit GRE scores, signing up for this test early is crucial.
 Failure to submit all of the admissions materials to the Mental Health Counseling program early may result in the student being delayed for admission up to a year.
 Students must pass a background check administered through TBI before admission.